jane-foxxx/engg1340comp2113/read.md

 # 1-5 coding requirements:

-Generation of random game sets or events
+1. Generation of random game sets or events

-Data structures for storing game status
+2. Data structures for storing game status

-Dynamic memory management
+3. Dynamic memory management

-File input/output (e.g., for loading/saving game status)
+4. File input/output (e.g., for loading/saving game status)

-Program codes in multiple files
+5. Program codes in multiple files

-Proper indentation and naming styles
+6. Proper indentation and naming styles

-In-code documentation
+7. In-code documentation

 # Features to implement:
-Some features implemented fulfill the coding requirements
+Some features implemented to fulfill the 1-5 coding requirements

 1. Generation of random game sets or event